 Best Employment Discrimination Attorney Reply: Can I secretly record conversations I have with supervisors as evidence of his discrimination and harassment?
 How do I gather evidence of sexual harassment by my supervisor at work?
 Can I be fired for secretly recording conversations at work?

 Sometimes, we see the writing on the wall.
 My mother always taught me to trust my gut instinct, because it’s usually right.
 She told me that people don’t always tell you how they feel about you, but they’ll usually show you—pay attention to what your gut tells you.
 She’s right.
 Sometimes, employees get a feeling that they are going to be fired before they are actually terminated.
 Or maybe your boss is making comments over and over again that you know would be race/color, religion, gender/sex, national origin, age, disability discrimination – but the boss only harasses you when no one else is around.
-One of the most commonly asked questions The Spitz Law Firm is asked on a daily basis is, “Can I record my conversations with my boss without him knowing?”
+One of the most commonly asked questions Spitz, The Employee’s Law Firm is asked on a daily basis is, “Can I record my conversations with my boss without him knowing?”
 The answer to that is a little complicated.

 As a general rule, under Ohio and federal law, it’s legal to record conversations that happen at work.
 BUT, and this is a big but, one of the participants of the conversation must be aware that the conversation is being recorded.
 In other words, as long as the person recording the conversation is actually participating in the conversation, it’s probably okay.
 These laws are found at Ohio R.C. § 2933.52, and federally at 18 U.S.C. § 2511(2)(d).
 This means you can’t stand behind a door and secretly record two supervisors having a conversation about employees.
 As a kid, this was my dream.
 I would always try to secretly record my sisters in hopes of getting them in trouble later.
 I would hide behind furniture, or leave my tape recorder in their room, HOPING that they would say something that I could use to my advantage later.
 I was an annoying sibling to my sisters—and I was often grounded for it.
 Today, if an employee tries to use these same tactics on their co-workers or boss, they may suffer a similar fate.
 Court’s say that this type of secret recording is illegal.
 But, if you are actively engaging in the conversation, you can probably record the conversation.
 Long story short, if you’re going to record the conversation, make sure that you’re actively engaging in the conversation that you’re recording.
 This satisfies the law, because Ohio is a one-party consent state—and one party in the conversation (you) has given consent to record.